jamescoggan/AndroidThingsWorkshop/task_one_firebase.md

 ```

 ---
-### Step 19
+## 7. Setup LiveData and storage on the `things` module

-On the same activity, we need to setup or LiveData and storage, so on our observeData we are going to load our database reference and create the instances of those objects.
+On the same activity, we need to setup LiveData and storage, so on our observeData we are going to load our database reference and create the instances of those objects.
 For our implementation of the observer, when we receive the light object, we set that value in the LED.

 ```